Writing is a Business Service (in many cases)

 I formed a consultancy (henceforth known as my business site) in 2009, happily coinciding with a global recession.
 I found it difficult but not impossible to obtain work related to my professional experience in process, quality and electronic engineering.
 Suffice to say, my savings were draining rapidly.
 I found myself in China/Hong Kong, married the year before, with a baby on the way and little that you could call a reliable income.

-Luckily, all was not lost as most of the work I’d completed to start my company allowed me to make a swift career change and it’s my personal opinion that at this point, a portfolio was far more important than generating legions of followers.
+Luckily, most of my earlier work to start my company allowed me to make a swift career change.
+At this point, a portfolio was far more important than generating legions of followers.
 If you can do both, great, but I spent most of my time progressing from low-paid ‘optimized for SEO’ drivel to the journalistic stories I work on today.

 Knowing what I know now, I can freely admit I made my share of mistakes and this post has the enviable aim of trying to ensure you don’t repeat them.
 What do you need when starting out a paid freelancer?
 I’ll touch on each item in detail in future posts as this one is already long enough.